NICE TO MEET YOU! はじめまして! ¡MUCHO GUSTO!

 Departure Date: August 2019!

-I very much look forward to exploring with you!
+I look forward to Exploring with you! よろしくお願いします!